xnico31/doc_tig_pool/docs/about/plan.md

 ## Mining Profiles on TIG Pool

 To enable mining on TIG Pool, we have created profiles tailored to the type of miner you are.
-Since round XX, TIG has introduced a self-deposit mechanism.
+Since round 45, TIG has introduced a self-deposit mechanism.
 This system was designed to ensure that benchmarkers remain invested in the project and to prevent exploitation by botnets.
 As a result, the pool is required to maintain a minimun of self deposit.

 Currently, we hold **XXX TIG** as a self-deposit, allowing us to maintain a cut-off of **XXX TIG**.